-Course Transfers
+Undergraduate Course Transfers

-Students wishing to transfer from one course to another must complete and submit an application form, obtainable from the office of the Admissions Section, the Chancellery, by Friday 11 January 1985.
+Students wishing to transfer from one course to another must complete and submit an application form, obtainable from the Student Enquiry Counter, the Chancellery, by Friday 10 January 1986.
 Students whose applications to transfer are successful, and who are transferring from one school to another are required to comply with the enrolment procedure laid down for new students with advanced standing.
 Students transferring from one course to another within the same school are required to attend the appropriate enrolment session for the course to which they have approval to transfer.